buzzmeekz/fs-hiring-test/README.md

 For testing the app, these are the logins:

-user 1: janelle_sipes@haag.info
+user 1: bobbie@yundt.info
-user 2: kaycee@mayert.co
+user 2: ismael@breitenbergwilliamson.org
-user 3: andy.kaulke@willhayes.io
+user 3: roman@runolfsdottir.net

 password: luvcode6

 ## Design
-For the design I tried to follow the style of the Luvotels site as much as possible.
+For the design I tried to follow the style of the [Luvotels site](https://www.luvotels.com/) as much as possible.
 I used the same color palette and font.

 To speed up the development I used a few Le Wagon UI components, like the navigation bar and also the list items.